koppanyh/LLMDiscordBridge/README.md

   - Token: the token of the bot, used to authenticate with Discord
   - Mode: the chat mode, as found in the Text Generation UI's chat mode selector
   - Character: the character to use, as found in the Text Generation UI's character gallery
+  - URL: the URL to the Text Generation UI's OpenAI API, typically http://127.0.0.1:5000, no slash at the end
 - These settings will be saved to `discord_settings.json` if you need to change it later

 The Text Generation UI needs to be started with the `--listen --api` flags in order for this to work.